Training

 Legend

-The Blue Team protects the ecosystem of a large group of companies.
+The blue team protects the ecosystem of a large group of companies.
 One of the workstation users at the parent company reports suspicious files in a directory.
 The investigation identifies the vector of compromise, specifically, the update installed on a business-critical application being developed by a subsidiary.

-The Blue Team will be granted access to the parent company’s Threat Hunting platform, which aggregates EDR and NTA events.
+The blue team will be granted access to the parent company’s Threat Hunting platform, which aggregates EDR and NTA events.
 The participants will be tasked with finding as many artifacts of the incident as possible by applying the Threat Hunting approach.

 Further, the team discovers that the infrastructure has been compromised through a modified update installed on a business-critical application.
 The update was provided by a subsidiary structure in charge of software development.
 Therefore, the focus of the investigation will switch to the subsidiary’s infrastructure.

-Blue Team Actions
+Blue team Actions

-In both cases, the Blue Team will have to solve a number of tasks, analysing the data provided, but the analysis methods will differ.
+In both cases, the blue team will have to solve a number of tasks, analysing the data provided, but the analysis methods will differ.

 Parent company